 One example of implementation is CrossTown Connect, a transportation management association, which covers the MART communities of Littleton, Boxborough and Stow among other communities.
 The member towns were served by two (2) Regional Transit Authorities (RTA) both were hesitant to pick up riders in another RTA service area.
-CrossTown Connect worked with MassDOT and the Co to allow COA vehicles to pick up re mmunity Compact progra sidents from other towns am and the RTAs to cor s on the way to a comm mplete a Memorandun on destination. n of Understanding
+CrossTown Connect worked with MassDOT and the Community Compact program and the RTAs to complete a Memorandum of Understanding to allow COA vehicles to pick up residents from other towns on the way to a common destination.